bakpakin/Fennel/reference.md

 ```fennel
 (include my.embedded.module)
 ```
-Load Fennel/Lua module code at compile time and embed it, along with any modules *it*, requires, etc., in the compiled output.
-The module name must be a string literal that can be resolved to a module during compilation.
+Load Fennel/Lua module code at compile time and embed it, along with any modules *it* requires, etc., in the compiled output.
+The module name must be a string literal that can resolve to a module during compilation.
 The bundled code will be wrapped in a function invocation in the emitted Lua.

 See also: the `requireAsInclude` option in the API documentation and the `--require-as-include`